UAB Blazers football: Bill Clark era (2014–2021)

 On June 1, 2015, Watts announced that due to the public opinion and the fundraising of more than $27 million towards the program, the UAB Blazers football program would be reinstated to begin play as early as the 2016 season.
 On July 21, UAB stated their intention to resume football in time for the 2017 season, while the bowling and rifle programs would be immediately reinstated.
 Athletic Director Mark Ingram indicated that 2017 was a more reasonable timeline to field a football team, due to the number of players who transferred away from the program following the termination and the NCAA's recruiting rules.
 On June 4, Conference USA announced it would not take any action against UAB now that it has reinstated football, and the school would, in effect, remain in the conference.
 On July 21, the NCAA cleared UAB to resume playing football in 2017, and to continue competing in FBS.
 On January 16, 2016, the UAB football team announced its slate of non-conference opponents for when it returned to play in the 2017 season.

 On August 29, 2016, UAB broke ground on a $22.5-million football operations center including a $4.2-million covered pavilion practice field with an anticipated completion date of summer 2017.
 The center was opened to the public on August 18, 2017.

 On November 4, 2017, in its first year back from a 2-year hiatus, UAB became bowl eligible after defeating Rice 52–21 at Legion Field.
 The following week, UAB defeated UTSA on the road to win their seventh game of the season, tying the school's record for wins since becoming an FBS program.

 On December 1, 2018, UAB defeated Middle Tennessee to win its first conference championship in program history.

-On December 18, 2018 UAB defeated Northern Illinois in the Cheribundi Boca Raton Bowl 37–13 for their first bowl win.
+On December 18, 2018, UAB defeated Northern Illinois in the Cheribundi Boca Raton Bowl 37–13 for their first bowl win.

-Clark resigned on June 24, 2022 after seven seasons, citing back problems.
+Clark resigned on June 24, 2022, after seven seasons, citing back problems.
 Offensive coordinator Bryant Vincent was named interim head coach for the 2022 season.

-Trent Dilfer era (2023–present)
+Trent Dilfer era (2023–2025)

 On November 30, 2022, Trent Dilfer, who played for 13 years in the NFL, was announced to be the Blazers' new head coach.

+On October 12, 2025, Dilfer was fired as UAB's head coach having compiled a record of 9 wins and 21 losses (9–21) during his two year tenure with the Blazers.
+Offensive coordinator Alex Mortensen was named interim head coach.